 Audrey Hepburn was an influencer long before we had even coined the term.
 With her bold brows, almond-shaped eyes, and commitment to always being elegant and stylish, the Breakfast at Tiffany’s star embodied glamour and elegance.
-In honor of the late award-winning actress’ birthday, which falls on May 4, GRAZIA rounded up seven of her favorite beauty products you can still purchase to this day.
+In honour of the late award-winning actress’ birthday, which falls on May 4, GRAZIA rounded up seven of her favourite beauty products you can still purchase to this day.

 krigler English Promenade 19 perfume

 This citrus-floral scent is inspired by the Italian Riviera.
 Hepburn loved fragrance, and this was an early signature scent of hers, worn during the filming of We Go to Monte Carlo.
 With notes of orange flower, oriental neroli, and fresh grapefruit, it’s a delightful fragrance perfect for spritzing on day-to-day.

 In 1974, after years of treatment and styling on set, Hepburn had damaged hair and asked the British hair and scalp specialist for help restoring her hair to its bouncy, beautiful, healthy origins.
 She was thrilled with the results and had jars of the cult-favourite product sent to her home in Switzerland for years.

 Hepburn famously said, “I owe 50 percent of my beauty to my mother and the other 50 percent to Erno Laszlo.”
 She attributed her clear, gorgeous skin tone to this charcoal-coloured soap.
 It uses mineral-rich Dead Sea mud to fight blemishes and clear the skin’s appearance leaving it feeling purified but not stripped.